rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  survival of our civilization
  depends on overcoming the problem of fiat money.
 This is the challenge of our generation.
-The top existential threats
+The existential threats
  facing our civilization
  all point back to fiat money.
-We cannot solve environmental crises, health crises, or any of the problems in education or politics, not without fixing the broken incentives that created those problems to begin with.
+We cannot solve environmental crises, health crises, meaning crises, or any of the problems in education or politics, not without fixing the broken incentives that created those problems to begin with.